yourfriendoss/pitransmitter/README.md

 sudo ./PiFM
 ```
 This will generate an FM transmission on 87.6Mhz, with default station name (PS), radiotext (RT) and PI-code (PI), without audio.
 The radio frequency signal is emitted on GPIO 4 (pin 7 on header P1).
-You can add monophonic or stereophonic audio by refererncing an audio file as follows:
+You can add monophonic or stereophonic audio by referencing an audio file as follows:
 ```
 sudo ./PiFM --audio sound.wav
 ```